cerafinn/day-scheduler/README.md

 # Day Scheduler
-Added JS to create a dynamic day scheduler that allows the user to enter and retrieve information from localStorage
+Added JS to create a dynamic day scheduler that allows the user to enter and retrieve information from localStorage.
+All code completed in JS, including creating timeblocks

 <br />